yagisumi/e7ipc2-electron/README.md

 Define commands with `DefineCommands`.
 The argument of the command is specified by `opts`, and the return value is specified by `ret`. `opts` can be omitted.
-Here, we also define the channel to be used in `ipcMain`.
+Here, we also define the channel to be used in `ipcMain` and `ipcRenderer`.

 ```ts
 // commands.ts